-Ivory is in the RTC and is defending here.
-Lita goes straight at her and the fight is on fast.
+Television Council, who was going after the WWF at the time) and is defending here.
+Lita (former valet and now high flying wrestler) goes straight at her and the fight is on fast.
 A quick hiptoss puts Ivory down as does an enziguri.
 Ivory comes back with a clothesline as Jerry panics over seeing Lita's thong.
-Ivory hits a right hand and HOLY SWEET GOODNESS is Lita bleeding from it!
+Ivory hits a right hand and HOLY SWEET GOODNESS Lita is busted open!
 I mean she is GUSHING.
-During the replay of it, Lita botches a rana and drives Ivory's head into the mat.
+During the replay of it, Lita botches a hurricanrana and drives Ivory's head into the mat.
 I'm not sure which of those hurt worse.

-Steven Richards comes out so Lita throws Ivory to the floor and hits a big dive to take both of them out.
+Steven Richards (RTC leader) comes out so Lita throws Ivory to the floor and hits a big dive to take both of them out.
 A cross body gets two for Lita but the moonsault misses thanks to Steven.
 Ivory misses a belt shot and gets suplexed down.
 Lita takes her own top off but the moonsault hits knees.
-Apparently Ivory pulled the belt up and knocked Lita out with it to retain.
+Apparently Ivory pulled the belt up and knocked Lita silly to retain.

 Rating: D. This was like any Raw match you would have ever seen.
 That's the theme for this show so far: most of the matches are nothing special and could have been on most TV shows.
 Lita looked out of it in there, which says a lot for her as she got WAY better in a few years, as did Trish.
 Nothing to see here.
-Ivory would start feuding with Chyna very soon.

-Coach has no updates on Rock.
+Coach (geeky interviewer) has no updates on Rock.